 Proven scientific benefits of meditation can prevent age-related cognitive decline and alters alpha waves in the brain, for better mental function.
 It changes cortical thickness, resulting in improved attention and a clearer perception of one’s own body.
 Meditation improves breathing and makes the body less sensitive to pain.

 Scientific benefits of meditation and brain mapping with MRI have shown significant structural changes in the brain after only a few weeks of meditation for less than 30 minutes per day.

 Since we know scientifically that something is being profoundly altered within the body as we map the brain, it will come as no surprise that those who meditate report observing or experiencing certain things they feel to be unusual.

 Some say their head feels cooler, lighter.
 Others report that their body feels as though it’s floating.
 Many people feel energized, and/or as if their breathing is more effortless and fills their lungs and body with enriching oxygen.

 Some report headaches after meditation, or too much meditation.
-Some report meditating with a hat or other head covering as a bandana or shawl can help.
+Some reports show that meditating with a hat or other head covering as a bandana or shawl can help.
 Others report a sore back or stiffness.
 It will depend on how you sit, and for how long.
 Generally speaking, stretching a little bit and keeping warm, but not too hot, can eliminate these issues.
 A shawl, light-weight jacket, or blanket can help.

-Some scientific benefits of meditation studies have reported a change of perspective, such as viewing themselves as if they were outside of their body.
+Some scientific benefits of meditation studies have reported a change of perspective, such as viewing themselves as if they were outside of their bodies.
 Others have seen flashing lights, colors or patterns.
 Some people have reported sudden recollections from their past, or even from past lives.